-The 10th Annual High School Honor Band Clinic
+High School Honor Band Clinic at Limestone College

-Clinicians for the 2017 High School Honor Band Clinic are:
+Our clinicians for the 2018 High School Honor Band Clinic

 DR. PATRICK K. CARNEY serves as the Director of Bands and Associate Professor of Music Education at Limestone College in Gaffney, South Carolina.
-As Director of Bands, he is the director of the Wind Ensemble, The Marching Saints, iPan (steel pan ensemble) and various chamber ensembles.
+As Director of Bands, he is the director of the Wind Ensemble, The Marching Saints, and various chamber ensembles.
 He teaches conducting and the music education curriculum for all music education majors.